Workplace Futures

 Bringing Your Own Workplace

-The workplace where people learn and work together could be professional workspaces such as co-working spaces, training centres, education buildings, or corporations’ offices.
-Life places such as gardens could also be places to relax and develop and improve ourselves together.
+The place where people learn and work together could be professional workspaces such as co-working spaces, training centres, educational buildings or corporate offices.
+Places to live, such as gardens, could also be places to relax, develop and improve ourselves together.

-Coworking places can not only be tech hubs and beautiful and expensive business buildings à la WeWork.
-They can also be inside shopping centres and life places where we go.
+Coworking places can be not only tech hubs and beautiful and expensive office buildings à la WeWork.
+They can also be in shopping malls and places of life where we go.

-The workplace is evolving as the place we work, play, live and learn.
-They are consumerized, fragmented and tend to adapt to our work and learning needs.
+Workplaces are evolving as the places where we work, play, live and learn.
+They are consumerised, fragmented and tend to adapt to our working and learning needs.

-In a nutshell, BYOW: Bring Your Own Workplace that meets your needs, and BYOE: Bring Your Own Everything.
+In short, BYOW: Bring Your Own Workplace that meets your needs and BYOE: Bring Your Own Everything.

-In another conversation I had with Anne Marie Rattray, the third place can also be an artful place such as museums, galleries, art centres.
-As she shared with me, it is already available in London, UK, with the National Theater.
-Some museums of failures exist in Sweden and Los Angeles.
+In another conversation I had with Anne Marie Rattray, the third place can also be an artistic place such as museums, galleries, art centres.
+As she told me, it already exists in London, UK, with the National Theatre.
+Some museums of failure exist in Sweden and Los Angeles.

 “Interesting seeing the failures displayed at the Museum of Failure #CollabOutLoud” — @JulesStardust